-As a girl who will smear even the quickest drying nail polish before it sets and chip it right after that, I’m always testing new nail polishes that promise quick-drying and long-lasting wear.
+As a girl who will smear even the quickest-drying nail polish before it sets and chip it right after that, I’m always testing new nail polishes that promise quick-drying and long-lasting wear.

 So, I was very excited to learn about the new Sally Hansen Salon Effects Real Nail Polish Strips.
 These aren’t the like the nail stickers of childhood, i.e. stick-ons of flowers or stars.
-Sally Hansen strips are made with real nail polish, and are supposed to look like they were painted onto your nails.
+Sally Hansen strips are made with real nail polish and are supposed to look like they were painted onto your nails.

-The nail strips come in 24 different styles ranging from bright solids like orange and yellow to a multitude of patterns including animal prints, glitters, camo, and denim.
+The nail strips come in 24 different styles ranging from bright solids like orange and yellow to a multitude of patterns, including animal prints, glitters, camo, and denim.
 I chose the Collide-o-Scope pattern, a bright rainbow of colors in a funky print.
 Want to see what I thought of them?
 Read on for my experience with the Sally Hansen Real Nail Polish Strips.

 Step 1: Prep

-The kit, as pictured above top, includes 16 nail polish strips, a mini nail file/buffer, and a cuticle stick.
+The kit, as pictured above the top, includes 16 nail polish strips, a mini nail file/buffer, and a cuticle stick.
 It also includes basic, illustrated instructions.
 First, it’s necessary to prep your nails for application which includes pushing back cuticles, shaping the nails with the file, and smoothing the nail surface with the buffer.
 The instructions also suggest giving your nails a final swipe of polish remover to clean off any remaining polish or residue.

-Step 2: Apply the polish strips
+Step 2: Apply The Polish Strips

 After prepping my nails, I was ready to begin applying the polish strips.
-The instructions included in the kit explains the process very well, so application wasn’t too challenging.
+The instructions included in the kit explain the process very well, so the application wasn’t too challenging.
 When I first counted the 16 strips included with the kit I was confused, but I soon learned the extra strips include a wide variety of sizes to fit everyone’s nails.
 I had no problem finding correctly sized strips for my nails.

 Then, attach the strip below your cuticle and lightly (and I mean very lightly) stretch the polish strip over your nail.
 I actually tore one strip from stretching it too hard over my nail – another reason the extra polish strips are useful!
 You then use the cuticle stick to press each polish strip down onto the nail.

-Step 3: Shape the polish strips
+Step 3: Shape The Polish Strips

-Although the package directions do not mention adding a top coat, upon reading reviews on the Sally Hansen website, I did apply a clear topcoat over the strips because so many others mentioned this made the strips last much longer.
+Although the package directions do not mention adding a topcoat, upon reading reviews on the Sally Hansen website, I did apply a clear topcoat over the strips because so many others mentioned this made the strips last much longer.
 This made my application take a little bit more time.

 Final Advice + Review:

 The Sally Hansen Salon Effects Real Nail Polish Strips kit does live up to its claims.
 The strips were relatively simple to apply and obviously needed no “drying” time.
-In addition, the patterns are beautiful, and are so much more graphic than anything you could achieve using nail polish from a bottle.
+In addition, the patterns are beautiful and are so much more graphic than anything you could achieve using nail polish from a bottle.

 However, the SH Nail Polish Strips did fall short when it came to long-lasting wear.
-The product claims it can last up to 10 days chip-free, but I ended up removing mine within 7 days.
+The product claims it can last up to 10 days chip-free, but I ended up removing mine within seven days.
 I will say, though, that thanks to my part-time job as a server, my nails do go through more than your average wear and tear.
 So at around $10 per kit, these nail strips could be expensive to maintain.